hkarani/exif_extractor_js_tests/README.md

       		--role arn:aws:iam::012345678910:role/exif_extractor_lambda_role

 6. Login into your AWS an go to the function you just created.
 In Configurations change set the timeout to a higher value of more than 30 seconds since image data processing can take time for larger images and network lag.
 Click save to save changes.

-  	8. Still Configurations go to function URL and create a function url.
+8. Still in Configurations go to function URL and create a function url.
 Select Auth_type as NONE for testing only.

-  	Copy the url and test it exif_extractor test code by running node test.js.
+Copy the funtion url and test it exif_extractor_js_test code by running node test.js.